Protect yourself from Marketplace fraud

-When you apply for health coverage through the Health Insurance Marketplace®, you can protect yourself from fraud by following a few simple guidelines.
+When you apply for health coverage through the Marketplace, you can protect yourself from fraud by following a few simple guidelines.

 • Know the Marketplace Open Enrollment dates.
-No one can enroll you in a health plan in the Marketplace until Open Enrollment begins or after it ends unless you have
+No one can enroll you in a health plan in the Marketplace until Open Enrollment begins or after it ends unless you qualify for a

 Protect your private health care and financial information